nrivard/lmaos/README.md

 A fully working interrupt driven ACIA implementation was written if you want to comb the commit history but it was way too complicated for realworld use.
 See `acia.inc` and `acia.asm` for more details.

-The XModem receive subroutine used by `tx` is provided for program use as well.
+The XModem receive subroutine used by `tx` is provided for program use as well: `XModemReceive`.
 See `xmodem.inc` and `xmodem.asm` for more details.

 #### Strings